libp2p/specs/pubsub/gossipsub/partial-messages.md

 ### Fanout and Gossip messages

 Fanout and Gossip messages by definition come from non-mesh peers.
-Partial messages, without eager data, requires an exchange of bitmaps before parts are transferred.
+Partial messages, without eager data, require an exchange of bitmaps before parts are transferred.
 In order for fanout and gossip messages to be useful, the Gossipsub implementation SHOULD include the peers that sent them in the list of peers to publish partial messages to.
 This allows the application to simply call